INDIATECHYOUTUBE/Py-Cam/README.md

 ## Installing Requirements -
 - Php Server (from https://php.net)
 - Ngrok Port Forwarder (from https://ngrok.com )

+## Legal disclaimer:

+Useing of Py-cam for attacking targets without prior mutual consent is illegal.
+IT's does't promote any illigal activities.
+Don't harm any one.I/this page/INDIATECHYOUTUBE Does not promote any illegal activity done by you.

 ## Usage -
 ```